 For aid-to-navigation light signals that are flashed by eclipsing or switching the light source, the instantaneous luminous intensity profile versus time (flash profile) should be plotted with the luminous intensity as the dependent variable (ordinate) and time as the independent variable (abscissa).
 The plot should be linear and include the entire cycle of the flash character, illustrating both the on and off periods.
 Secondary plots may be used to illustrate any short-duration fluctuations of the instantaneous luminous intensity.

 For rotating beacons where the instantaneous luminous intensity is plotted against time by allowing the beacon to rotate under its own power, plots should be linear and show the luminous intensity profile against time for one complete revolution of the beacon.
 Secondary plots should also be used to illustrate individual emitted beams in greater detail.
 If the light source spatial distribution is non-uniform, measurement results of all emitted beams will be presented for positions of the light source that give maximum and minimum intensity.
-The periods between the times where the intensity falls or rises through 50% of peak intensity (I0) shall be used to determine the rhythmic character of the light.
+The periods between the times where the intensity falls or rises through 50% of peak intensity (Ipeak) shall be used to determine the rhythmic character of the light.

 Flash Duration